-Cole is the State Hazardous Materials Manager and is responsible for management of the HMEP and Tier II Grant Program, as well as coordinating the state’s worst case analysis tool for local first responders and assists with general management of the NCRRT Program.
+Cole is the State Hazardous Materials Coordinator, who oversees the Hazardous Materials Emergency Preparedness (HMEP) and Tier II Grant Programs.
+He coordinates the state’s worst case analysis tool for local first responders, and assists with general management of the NCRRT Program.
 Cole can be contacted at Cole.Owen@ncdps.gov.

 Sarah Robison, State RMP Coordinator

 Sarah Robison is the State Risk Management Program (RMP) Coordinator and is responsible for outreach and training for all RMP Facilities that fall under the Section 112(r) rules in North Carolina.
 Please email email@example.com with any questions regarding the RMP Program.

 JR Griffin, State NCRRT Coordinator